bayaniazadeh/LabTNSCPSSPackage/README.md

 # LabTNS CPSS Package

-This R package implements a pipeline to process clinical episode data, identify chronic pathologies, and calculate frailty and comorbidity scores based on patient diagnosis codes.
+This R package provides a comprehensive pipeline for processing clinical episode data, identifying chronic conditions, propagating them across successive episodes using a semantic-based carry-forward approach, and calculating comorbidity and frailty scores from patient diagnosis codes.

 The methodology implemented in this package is described in the following paper: